cloudant/CDTDatastore/CONTRIBUTING.md

 will fail.

 The `CDTDatastore` and `CDTDatastoreOSX` targets can be used to build the library with SQLCipher support.

-The `CDTDatastoreEncryptionTests` and `CDTDatastoreEncryptionTestsOSX` targets will build and run the sub-set of tests which take a key and exercise the database encryption functionality.
+To enable SQLCipher support in the project `pod update` needs to run the with environment variable `encrypted` set to `yes`, to run the tests with encryption support, use the rakefile.

 [SQLCipher]: https://www.zetetic.net/sqlcipher/
 [FMDB]: https://github.com/ccgus/fmdb